 Say you have a website page that is all about french holiday property.
 You will probably want to include these words in your page name so that it might make sense to search engines (and to any real person that likes to see where they are on your site).

-It might be a little tricky (but possible) to change the page names on an established site, but it is something worth bearing in mind for new websites, additional pages, and existing sites which haven’t already built up good pagerank and backlinks.
+It might be a little tricky (but possible) to change the page names on an established site, but it is something worth bearing in mind for new websites, additional pages, and existing sites that haven’t already built up good page rank and backlinks.